-This fall Doak Hall will become the home of women of the Tech campus for the second time since the 1930's.
-Doak was originally a women's dormitory and one of the first buildings on the campus; 'however, this dorm became a men's residence hall during World War II and has remained as such until this fall.
-Doak Hall is one of the beloved, well-known dormitories on the campus, and Tech women welcome the chance of having it as their home next year.
+Doak was originally a women's dormitory and one of the first buildings on the campus; however, this dorm became a men's residence hall during World War II and remained as such until the fall of 1958.
+Doak Hall is one of the most beloved, well-known dormitories on the campus.

-The dormitory, with rooms for approximately 300 upperclassmen, was named for Mary Doak, the first Dean of Women at Texas Tech.
+The dormitory, with rooms for approximately 300 upperclasswomen, was named for Mary Doak, the first Dean of Women at Texas Tech.
 The exterior is covered with beautiful English ivy and is in a central location for easy access to the other campus buildings.
 Doak is located southeast of the Home Economics building and is connected to Weeks Hall.
 The residents of Weeks and Doak have a joint dining area, and the two dorms are connected by a beautifully decorated, informal lounge area.

-The dorm government will consist of the girls who are elected to the Legislature.
-These legislators will act as a representative of the girls on their wings, and will be prominent in determining the activities of the dorm.
-In being a new women's dorm, the girls of Doak Hall will have a tremendous, yet exciting, job ahead of them in establishing the traditions and customs for the future.
+The dorm government consists of the girls who are elected to the Legislature.
+These legislators act as a representative of the girls on their wings, and are prominent in determining the activities of the dorm.
+In being a new women's dorm, the girls of Doak Hall have a tremendous, yet exciting, job ahead of them in establishing the traditions and customs for the future.

-So - women of Texas Tech - welcome back to friends, studies, and good times; but, most of all, we welcome you to Doak Hall.
+So, women of Texas Tech, welcome back to friends, studies, and good times; but, most of all, we welcome you to Doak Hall.
 May you have one of your most enjoyable years here with us.